numenorlabs/Appa/Readme.md

     $ rvm get stable

+To covert an old .rvmrc to .ruby-version/.ruby-gemset:

+    $ rvm rvmrc to .ruby-version

 Check to see what Ruby versions have been installed and what versions are available.

     $ rvm list